Managed and Unmanaged Code in .NET

 Understanding the Managed and Unmanaged Code in C#.NET Application:

 That means, if your applications having unused objects, then CLR will clean those objects using Garbage Collector.
-If your application wants to communicate with other applications, then it will make sure that CTS (Common Type System) is available.
+If your application wants to communicate with other applications, then it will make sure that CTS (Common Type System) and CLS are available.
 CLR uses CAS (Code Access Security) if your application has the proper rights to execute.
 The CLR will load your application and unload your application, etc. So, for better understanding, please have a look at the following image.

 The codes which run under the complete control of CLR are called Managed Code in .NET.
 These kinds of code (Managed code in C#) are run by dot net runtime environment.
 If the dot net framework is not installed or if dot net runtime is not available, then these kinds of codes are not going to be executed.
 CLR will provide all the facilities and features of .NET to the managed code execution like Language Interoperability, Automatic memory management, Exception handling mechanism, code access security, etc.